k8ssandra/k8ssandra/docs/content/en/docs/topics/provision-a-cluster/_index.md

 ---
-title: "Scale your Apache Cassandra nodes"
+title: "Scale your Apache Cassandra® cluster in K8ssandra"
-linkTitle: "Scale Cassandra nodes"
+linkTitle: "Scale Cassandra"
-weight: 4
-description: Steps to provision Cassandra® nodes in Kubernetes
+description: "Steps to provision and scale up or scale down an Apache Cassandra® cluster in Kubernetes"
 ---

 This topic explains how to add and remove Cassandra nodes in a Kubernetes cluster, as well as insights into the underlying operations that occur with scaling.